jkenlooper/puzzle-massive/_infra/README.md

 At this time, DigitalOcean is the preferred IaaS provider.

-_Development instances should be secured by blocking un-authenticated users since debug mode is usually enabled for these._
+_Development instances should be secured by blocking un-authenticated users since debug mode is usually enabled for these._ See the instructions [development environment read me](/_infra/development/README.md) for more.

 ### Test Environment